-Mr. Micali then shared that he discussed the modification with the attorney general and how the appointing process works, and the attorney general was pleased with this process but wanted to add "further, the board one-year terms."
+Mr. Micali then shared that he discussed the modification with the attorney general and how the appointing process works, and the attorney general was pleased with this process but wanted to add "further, the board may recommend to the Town Council, and the Town Council may appoint up to two Alternate Members for one-year terms."
 Councilor Healey asked if this binds the Council in any way to have to accept the recommendations of the board, in which Mr. Micali stated that it does not, the Council has final say on the appointments for any board.